AI-Hypercomputer/xpk/README.md

     --cluster xpk-test --filter-by-job=$USER
     ```

     This will delete all the workloads in `xpk-test` cluster whose names start with `$USER`.
-Deletion will only begin if you type `Y` at the prompt for every workload.
+Deletion will only begin if you type `y` or `yes` at the prompt.

 ## Workload List
 *   Workload List (see training jobs):